c4collins/quadrigacx/README.md

 ### Usage

-Basically, create a QCX object, passing in the path to the config file [like in `quadrigacx/config/sample.cfg`], or the config options in a dict [i.e. `{client_id:0000, key:yOurKeY, secret:Y0Ur53crr3T142351236}`]
+Basically, create a QCX object, passing in the path to the config file [like in `quadrigacx/config/sample.cfg`],

-    import quadrigacx
+    import quadriga
+    qcx = quadriga.QCX('config/auth.cfg')

+ or the config options in a dict:

-    qcx = quadrigacx.QCX('config/auth.cfg')
+    qcx = quadriga.QCX(credentials={
+        client_id:0000,
+        key:yOurKeY,
+        secret:Y0Ur53crr3T142351236
+    })

 That QCX object then has a methods called `methods` which will tell you all of the actions available in this format:

     qcx.methods()